CharliePalm/Francis/README.md

 1. Build the function map of any helper methods
 2. Clean the text of the formula function: remove the return keyword, comments, whitespace, semicolons, etc. and replace typescript syntax with notion syntax (&& becomes and, etc.)
 3. Replace all constants with their values
-4. Build a binary tree of logic
+4. Build a (mostly) binary tree of logic
 5. Replace all DB property references with the property's name
 6. Replace all function calls with their code
 7. Iterate over the tree's nodes from left to right (true to false) to build the tree